makiessedev/get_next_line/README.md

 ---

 ## 💡 About the project

+## 📋 Made with love, coffee and bugs

 > _The aim of this project is to make you code a function that returns a line, read from a file descriptor._